gersongerardcruz/temperature_forecasting_airflow_automation/README.md

     ├── README.md          <- The top-level documentation for this project.
     ├── data
-    │   ├── processed      <- The final data sets for customer segmentation.
+    │   ├── processed      <- The sample processed data
-    │   ├── interim        <- Folder for holding data with intermediate transformations │   └── raw            <- The original, immutable datasets.
+    │   └── raw            <- The API collected sample data
     ├── ec2_airflow        <-
     │   ├── dag            <- Folder containing scripts for deploying airflow in ec2
-    ├── images             <- The media used in the README documentation ├── requirements.sh        <- The requirements file for reproducing the project ├── src                <- Folder containing all source code in the project │   ├── backend        <- Folder for all files for setting up the backend │   ├── frontend       <- Folder for all files for setting up the frontend
+    ├── images             <- The media used in the README documentation ├── requirements.sh        <- The requirements file for reproducing the project ├── src                <- Folder containing all source code to reproduce the data collection, preprocessing, and model training locally

 ## Key Project Files